scalabli/quo/docs/filters.rst

 Many places in `quo` require a boolean value that can change over time.
 For instance:

-- to specify whether a formatred text needs to be bold or in italic.
+- to specify whether a formatted text needs to be bold or in italic.
 - to specify whether a part of the layout needs to be visible or not;
 - or to decide whether a certain key binding needs to be active or not.